William Jethro Brown

 William Jethro Brown (29 March 1868 – 27 May 1930), commonly referred to as Jethro Brown, was an Australian jurist and Professor of Law.

 Early life

-Brown was the son of James Brown, a farmer, and his wife Sophia Jane, née Torr, and was born at Mintaro, South Australia.
-Brown was educated at Stanley Grammar School, Watervale, South Australia, and taught for a while at Moonta Mines State School.
+Brown was the son of James Brown, a farmer, and his wife Sophia Jane, née Torr, so "Old Oxford" W. G. Torr was an uncle.
+He was born at Mintaro, South Australia and educated at Stanley Grammar School, Watervale, South Australia, then taught for a while at Moonta Mines State School.
 He then studied at St John's College, Cambridge, graduating in 1890 with a double first class in the law tripos.
 He was called to the bar of the Middle Temple in 1891 and elected Macmahon student at St John's College in 1892.